rajat-raghu/terraform-ec2-autocale-ALB/README.md

 3. terrafrom apply

-# go to aws vpc in default VPC -> squrity groups
+# go to aws vpc in default VPC -> security groups
  in created sg  change inbound rule to  to anywehere (0.0.0.0:0)

  to destroy